 - core challenges around fuel poverty and security of supply

-It is timed as an opportunity for stakeholders and policymakers to examine the new Northern Ireland Energy Strategy following its expected publication by the Department for the Economy, and the way forward and key issues for implementation and achieving its key aims.
+It is timed as an opportunity for stakeholders and policymakers to examine the new Northern Ireland Energy Strategy, following its expected publication by the Department for the Economy, and to assess its aims and key issues for implementation.

 We expect discussion to bring out latest thinking on the Strategy’s key areas of focus, including:

 - the energy system - and what is required for setting achievable decarbonisation targets, a just transition in NI, and an optimal energy mix to serve demands in electricity, heat, and transport

 - futureproofing - priorities for infrastructure development and demand-side management that are fit for changing consumer behaviour and can cope with long-term pressures on the energy system

 We are pleased to be able to include keynote contributions from Professor John Barry, Professor of Green Political Economy and Co-Director of the Centre for Sustainability, Equality and Climate Action, Queens University Belfast; Thomas Byrne, Director, Energy Strategy, Department for the Economy; and John French, Chief Executive, Utility Regulator.